 Solution: Many companies are embracing sustainability by reducing waste, optimizing transportation routes to lower emissions, and investing in eco-friendly packaging and vehicles.
 These efforts not only align with consumer preferences but also help reduce costs in the long run.
 Speaking of sustainability, EDI was “green” long before “green” was fashionable.
 But to derive the greatest benefit, EDI documents should be fully-integrated with a business management system and NOT entered into a web-portal.

-6. E-commerce and Last-Mile Delivery
+6. E-Commerce Fulfillment and Last-Mile Delivery in the Food Industry

 The shift towards online shopping has changed consumer expectations for fast and reliable last-mile delivery.
 Essentially, in the span of a decade, Amazon single handedly forever changed the way we shop, and competitors large and small need to adapt.
 We can plainly see that the ones that didn’t, didn’t survive (Stein Mart and Pier 1, I’m talking to you).
 Perishable food and beverage companies must also adapt to this trend and address challenges related to temperature-sensitive products and tight delivery schedules.